 We cannot assure you of our ability to make distributions in the future.
-If our portfolio of assets fails to generate sufficient income and cash flow, we could be required to sell assets, borrow funds or make a portion of our distributions in the form of a taxable stock distribution or distribution of debt securities.
+If our portfolio of assets fails to generate sufficient income and cash flow, we could be required to sell assets, borrow funds, raise additional equity or make a portion of our distributions in the form of a taxable stock distribution or distribution of debt securities.

 We are generally required to distribute to our stockholders at least 90% of our REIT taxable income (without regard to the deduction for dividends paid and excluding net capital gains) each year for us to qualify, and maintain our qualification, as a REIT under the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
-Our current policy is to pay quarterly distributions, which on an annual basis will equal all or substantially all of our taxable income.
+Our current policy is to pay quarterly distributions, which on an annual basis will equal or exceed substantially all of our taxable income.
 In the event that our board of directors authorizes distributions in excess of the income or cash flow generated from our assets, we may make such distributions from the proceeds of future offerings of equity or debt securities or other forms of debt financing or the sale of assets.

 Our ability to make distributions may be adversely affected by a number of factors.
 Therefore, although we anticipate making quarterly distributions to our stockholders, our board of directors has the sole discretion to determine the timing, form and amount of any distributions to our stockholders.
-If our portfolio of assets fails to generate sufficient income and cash flow, we could be required to sell assets, borrow funds or make a portion of our distributions in the form of a taxable stock distribution or distribution of debt securities.
+If our portfolio of assets fails to generate sufficient income and cash flow, we could be required to sell assets, borrow funds, raise additional equity or make a portion of our distributions in the form of a taxable stock distribution or distribution of debt securities.
 To the extent that we are required to sell assets in adverse market conditions or borrow funds at unfavorable rates, our results of operations could be materially and adversely affected.
-Our board of directors will make determinations regarding distributions based upon various factors, including our earnings, our financial condition, our liquidity, our debt and preferred stock covenants, maintenance of our REIT qualification, applicable provisions of the MGCL and other factors as our board of directors may deem relevant from time to time.
+If we raise additional equity, our stock price could be materially and adversely affected.
+Our board of directors will make determinations regarding distributions based upon various factors, including our earnings, our financial condition, our liquidity, our debt covenants, maintenance of our REIT qualification, applicable provisions of the MGCL and other factors as our board of directors may deem relevant from time to time.
 We believe that a change in any one of the following factors could adversely affect our results of operations and impair our ability to make distributions to our stockholders:

-- our ability to make profitable investments and loans; - margin calls or other expenses that reduce our cash flow; - · defaults in our asset portfolio or decreases in the value of our portfolio; and - the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.
+- our ability to make profitable investments; - · margin calls or other expenses that reduce our cash flow; - · defaults in our asset portfolio or decreases in the value of our portfolio; - · the cash flow we receive from our assets, including those subject tonon-recourse debt; and - · the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.